abreksa4/wikidrain/README.md

     $result = $wiki->Search('API');
     ?>

-To get the sections of a wikipedia page, use the getSections($title) method:
+To get the sections of a wikipedia page, use the getSections method:
 This also returns a multidimensional array...

     <?php